adamgian/minify-selectors/README.md

 }
 ```

-For a full outline of capabilities and current limitations, see TODO
+For a full outline of capabilities and current limitations, see [parse_selectors info]](crates/parse_selectors/info.md)

 ## Usage